So, who am I? 3 little words that communicate the biggest question any of us can ever be asked.

 And it is through the act of allowing yourself to truly see your fears, to get up close to them, that you can liberate yourself, through simply seeing the raw, unfiltered truth, recognising your wounds and understanding yourself just a little bit more.

 So, answering the question 'who am I?' is a life times study for me and that is why I would simply say I am a student of life, exploring all that it has to offer.

-I am an explorer of life - a mother, home-maker, student, writer and passionate campaigner to change our approach and attitude to mental health, the menopause, sustainable living, death and grief.
+I am an explorer of life - a mother, home-maker, student, writer, soul midwife and passionate campaigner to change our approach and attitude to mental health, the menopause, sustainable living, death and grief.

 I spent 25 years as a management consultant, shaping and delivering lots and lots of organisational change.
 Following a period of PND after my 3rd child, experiencing acute grief after losing my father and entering an early and rather severe menopause, I decided to re-assess my life, my priorities and start to get to know myself a little better.
 I choose to change a lot of things.
 I decided to focus on being a home maker, raising my children and finding a simpler way to live.
 And I'm glad to say I have.
 My world is a little bit like the 'good life', I live in the countryside in a very old cottage, with my husband, 3 children, a menagerie of animals and an allotment.
 I've fallen in love with sustainable design and recycle/upcycle whatever I can get my hands on, including many of my clothes, I discovered a love of writing, returned to studying, became a volunteer, started my spiritual practice and embraced the great outdoors.

 It's fair to say that my life now and who I am becoming is a long way from where I started, which is good because it means I'm much closer to returning home - to who I am really am, leading the life I really want to.